IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/hello_world.rst

 to a defined schema and is valid, and can be retrieved later.
 Some data is stored in Blender, such as information about your working session and active scene.
 Other data is stored in IFC, such as all the relationships in your BIM model.
-We mention **Data** specifically because OpenBIM data authoring is such a big aspect of the BlenderBIM Add-on.
-In fact, it's so big that most of it is completely separated from the BlenderBIM Add-on code and lives elsewhere.
+We mention **Data** specifically because OpenBIM data authoring is such a big aspect of Bonsai.
+In fact, it's so big that most of it is completely separated from the Bonsai code and lives elsewhere.

 For example, all the code that handles IFC data, which you can think of as a graph database, is in a completely separate codebase, even under a different